Zach White on Lifestyle Engineering and Accelerating Your Growth

 Consider supporting our content directly.
 You can also leave a review on your platform of choice.
 Thanks for listening!

-Zach White is Founder and Coach at OACO, the Oasis of Courage.
-The business was born out of his passion for helping people push past their fears and find the edge of possibility in life, business, and career.
-It doesn't matter how successful, or how stuck, you may feel today - everyone needs a great Coach.
-Zach will challenge you to go further, much further, than you would ever go alone.
-In 2019, OACO launched a new program called the Lifestyle Engineering Blueprint, specifically for engineers and technical professionals, to accelerate your career while designing a life you love.
+Zach White is the Founder and Coach at OACO, the Oasis of Courage.
+The business was born from his passion for helping people push past their fears and find the edge of possibility in life, business, and career.
+It doesn't matter how successful or stuck you may feel today - everyone needs a great Coach.
+Zach will challenge you to go much further than you would ever go alone.
+In 2019, OACO launched a new program called the Lifestyle Engineering Blueprint, specifically for engineers and technical professionals to accelerate their careers while designing a life they love.

-Zach began his career as a Mechanical Engineer at Whirlpool Corporation and holds his BSME from Purdue University, and MSME from the University of Michigan.
-His career shifted to Global Marketing for the KitchenAid brand before leaving the organization to found OACO, and finish certification as a Knowledge-Based Professional Coach (KBPC) with world-renowned coach instructor Leni Wildflower.
+Zach began his career as a Mechanical Engineer at Whirlpool Corporation and held his BSME from Purdue University and MSME from the University of Michigan.
+His career shifted to Global Marketing for the KitchenAid brand before leaving the organization to found OACO.
+He finished certification as a Knowledge-Based Professional Coach (KBPC) with world-renowned coach instructor Leni Wildflower.

 Interested in learning more about OACO and Lifestyle Engineering?
-Find us on Facebook and Instagram (@oasisofcourage), then email your questions to Zach White, Founder and Coach (zach@oasisofcourage.com) or call 269-235-9633.
+Please find Zach on Facebook and Instagram (@oasisofcourage), then email your questions to Zach White, Founder and Coach (zach@oasisofcourage.com), or call 269-235-9633.
 Live with passion!

 Links list: